 DuPont’s forward price-to-earnings

-The forward PE ratio tells how much investors are paying for the stock per dollar of expected earnings in the next 12 months.
-It’s one of the most popular valuations tools that helps investors compare two or more companies that operate in the same industry.
-Investors can see if the stock is overvalued or undervalued.
+The forward PE ratio tells us how much investors are paying for a stock per dollar of its expected earnings in the next 12 months.
+It’s one of the most popular valuation tools, as it helps investors to compare two or more companies that operate in the same industry.
+Investors can use it to see if a stock is overvalued or undervalued.

-DuPont trades at a higher valuation to its peers
+DuPont is trading at a higher valuation than its peers

-Currently, DuPont is trading at a premium to its peers Dow Chemical and LyondellBasell.
-In the past two years, all three companies struggled with their revenue growth.
-Dow Chemical, with its acquisition and its joint ventures, expects the revenue to grow in the near future.
-LyondellBasell’s revenue for fiscal 2016 took a hit with unusually high maintenance.
-It’s expected to post better revenues in fiscal 2017 due to better operating capacities.
-DuPont, with better 3Q16 earnings, expects revenue growth to continue in the near future.
+Dow Chemical, with its acquisition and its joint ventures, expects its revenue to rise in the near future.
+LyondellBasell’s 2016 revenue took a hit due to its unusually high maintenance in the year.
+It’s projected to post better revenue in 2017 due to better operating capacity.
+DuPont, with its better 3Q16 earnings, expects its revenue growth to continue in the near future.

-In terms of the net income margin, DuPont has a better net income margin than its peers—due to its cost-saving measures.
-DuPont is expected to post a net income margin of 11.4% for fiscal 2016, while Dow Chemical is expected to post a net income margin of 9.5%.
-With a $1 billion synergy expected out of Dow Chemical and DuPont’s merger, the margins are expected to get stronger.
+DuPont has a better net income margin than its peers due to its cost-saving measures.
+DuPont is expected to post a net income margin of 11.4% in 2016, while Dow Chemical is expected to post a net income margin of 9.5%.
+With a $1 billion in synergies expected out of the Dow Chemical–DuPont merger, these companies’ margins are expected to strengthen.

-Notably, investors can indirectly hold DuPont by investing in the iShares U.S. Basic Materials ETF (IYM).
-IYM invested 13% of its portfolio in DuPont as of January 11, 2017.
+Investors can indirectly hold DuPont by investing in the iShares U.S. Basic Materials ETF (IYM).
+IYM has invested 12.6% of its portfolio in DuPont as of January 18, 2017.
 The fund’s other top holdings include Monsanto (MON) and Praxair (PX) with weights of 9.5% and 6.7%, respectively.